SDraw/ml_mods_vrc/ml_kte/README.md

 # Notes
 * Avatars that have unproportional skeleton to your real life skeleton can be visually distorted (flipped hips, bent legs).
 Solution is in progress.
-* Designed for desktop usage, but also can be used with 3 and 4 point VR tracking by disabling specific body parts for tracking in UIExpansionKit's mods settings tab.
+* Designed for desktop usage, can't be used for VR because of recent changes in VRChat's internal tracking hierarchy.
+Instead use SteamVR drivers that emulate trackers based on data from Kinect.
 * Usage of mods breaks ToS of VRChat and can lead to ban.
 Use at your own risk.